 Gordon College, through Jerusalem University College (JUC) and the University of the Holy Land (UHL), offers a unique summer experience in the history and geography of the Bible.
-At JUC, students participate in an intensive three-week, four-credit course that introduces the geography, history and archeology of Israel on-site.
+At JUC, students participate in an intensive three-week, 4-credit course that introduces the geography, history and archaeology of Israel on-site.
 The course involves study of the physical features of the lands of the Bible, stressing geographical factors affecting settlement and communication in various regions.
 Relevant archaeological, historical and biblical material correlates with sites, roads and features in each region.

 ISRAEL: The JUC campus is only a brief walk from the Old City of Jerusalem, the Western Wall, the Dome of the Rock, the Church of the Holy Sepulchre, and countless other significant locations.
 On campus, students will attend preparatory lectures to integrate assignments with field study.
 Regional studies are 1-4 day field trips and constitute the main body of the program.
 Special studies and walks in Jerusalem emphasize important aspects of the city in biblical and modern times.

 Regions studied include:

 SECURITY: JUC has been operating for over 50 years and knows when to avoid certain areas and circumstances.
 Your time is highly structured to provide protection at all times.
 Travel about the country is on buses operated by a private tour company.
 You will never use public transportation.
 However, travel to Israel always poses some enhanced danger.
 In the case of emergency, officials for both Gordon College and JUC will have operational contingency plans for the evacuation of students.

 ACCOMMODATIONS: Students are housed in a small and gracious hotel just inside the Old City.
 While on field trips, accommodations are in small two-star hotels or kibbutzim.
 Travel about the country is on air-conditioned buses.

 May–June: Participants will take an intensive three-week international seminar through Jerusalem University College.
 The course, BCM291: Geographical and Historical Settings of the Bible, focuses on the geography, history, and archeology of Israel,